thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

-Above we defined a custom template with bindings to the component property `direction`.
-Then we use deeply nested references to get access to the native element... and then we test each style individually.
+Above I defined a custom template with bindings to the component property `direction`.
+Then I use deeply nested references to get access to the native element... and then I test each style individually.

 To exacerbate this issue, imagine that our test module has more than 20 individual `it(...)` tests!
 That is a lot of duplicate code.
 And there is certainly nothing DRY ("do not repeat yourself") about